-We have many valuable resources for parents to utilize.
+We have many resources for parents.

 This policy, utilized by all FYHAA programs, serves to protect the well-being of players, coaches, referees, officials, parents, and spectators, who all must abide by these rules.
 It is updated as relevant national, state, and local health regulations and guidelines change.
 This protocol provides the latest information for FHYAA safety requirements, however, please review any additional sport-specific COVID-19 protocols to ensure compliance for that sport.